UnknownClient03/321/README.md

      - Azure Data Studio (if using macOS)

-   - Execute the create.sql file to create the necessary tables in the database named BlueBookDB.
+   - Execute the 'create.sql' file (located in 'sql queries' folder) to create the necessary tables in the database named BlueBookDB.

 2. Set User Permissions
-   - Execute the users.sql file to grant permissions to the user that will access the database for the app.
+   - Execute the 'users.sql' file (located in 'sql queries' folder) to grant permissions to the user to access the database for the app.

 ## Running the App